StackVista/stackstate-docs/setup/linux-install/README.md

 # Installation

+StackState can be installed either with Linux packages on one or two Linux machines or with Helm on a [Kubernetes cluster](../kubernetes-install/README.md).

 ## Choosing your installation type

-StackState can be installed either with Linux packages on one or two linux machines or with Helm on a [Kubernetes](../kubernetes-install/README.md) cluster.

 Before setting up StackState, you need to choose whether you want to run StackState in Development, POC, or Production mode.